angular-schule/website-articles/blog/2019-07-resolvers/README.md

 You can read more about the ideas in a [blog post by Dan Abramov](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 My advice: Take the Container and Presentational pattern as a *guideline*!
-Basically, it is all about being aware of what a component's role is: Does it **display data** or does it the **data handling**?
+Basically, it is all about being aware of what a component's role is: Does it **display data** or does it do  the **data handling**?
 Try not to mix those concerns.

-Some people suggest to separate Containers and Presentational Components in separate folders in the file system.
+Some people suggest separating Containers and Presentational Components in separate folders in the file system.
 You can do this, but in my opinion, it's already a step forward if you are *aware* of what a component does.
 A component should always be as "dumb" as possible and as "smart" as necessary.
-Thus, you should strive to creating a lot of dumb components, as they are easily testable, interchangable and reusable.
+Thus, you should strive to create a lot of dumb components, as they are easily testable, interchangable and reusable.

 ## Why all the theory?
 Child components in action

-After clearing up about the idea of component roles, let's get back to the problem point: Resolvers bring data to the component *synchronously*, while Observables always need a subscribe callback and are potentially asynchronous, especially with HTTP.
+After clearing up the idea of component roles, let's get back to the problem point: Resolvers bring data to the component *synchronously*, while Observables always need a subscribe callback and are potentially asynchronous, especially with HTTP.

 If we follow the Containers and Presentationals pattern, we always build a tree of nested components.
 The topmost container will retrieve some data through a service.